MASTERING THE CRAFT OF NARRATIVE WRITING

 - The character reunites with loved ones.

-- Character restores balance to the world.
+- Balance is restored to the world.

 - The character discovers their true identity.

-- Character changes for the better.
+- The character changes for the better.

 - The character gains wisdom or understanding.

-- Character makes amends with others.
+- The character makes amends with others.

 - The character learns to appreciate what they have.

-Good narrative writing is a very complex skill to develop and will take the student years to become competent.
-It challenges not only the student’s technical abilities with language but also her creative faculties.
-Writing frames, word banks, mind maps, and visual prompts can all give valuable support as students develop the wide-ranging and challenging skills required to produce a successful narrative writing piece.
+These resources can offer valuable guidance as students work through the wide-ranging and challenging skillset required for great storytelling.kills required to produce a successful narrative writing piece.
 But, at the end of it all, as with any craft, practice and more practice is at the heart of the matter.

 TIPS FOR WRITING A GREAT NARRATIVE